 Everyone has experienced an ingrown hair at one point or another.
-Ingrown hair on scalp problems can be treated quickly, but preventing ingrown hairs often requires changing your skin care routine.
+Ingrown hair on scalp problems can be treated quickly, but preventing ingrown hairs often requires investing in better hair and scalp care.

-There are many ways to treat and prevent ingrown hairs on your scalp, especially with a good shaved head care routine.
-We’ll explore why ingrown hairs develop and what to do if you want them to heal them quickly.
+There are many ways to treat and prevent ingrown hairs on your scalp, especially with a good head care routine.
+We’ll explore why ingrown hairs develop and how to treat them quickly.

 Ingrown hairs on your scalp are annoying, itchy, painful red bumps on top of your head.
 Ingrown hair can happen anywhere you have hair follicles, including your scalp.
-This condition is typically caused by problems with hair removal, such as shaving your head with a dull razor.
+This condition is typically caused by problems with hair removal, such as head shaving, tweezing, waxing, or poor hygiene.

-Got an ingrown hair on your head?
-Removing hair with a dull blade razor is the primary cause for improper hair growth.
+Do you have an ingrown hair on your head?
+Removing hair with a dull blade razor is the primary cause of improper hair growth.
 Typically, ingrown hairs will go away in a few days on their own.